xrzy1985/crescendo/README.md

 Run `npm run this` for a server that will open `automatically` on the address, `http://localhost:4200/`

+## Note
+A mock login process is in place, in order to add recipes, one must log in first using the button at the top right hand side.

 ## Development Board

 C01: Start the edit process functionality; load recipe, modify data, see data logged
+C02: Edit process should update data source
-C02: Save data into local source, ensure updates are apparent on UI
+C03: Save data into local source, ensure updates are apparent on UI
-C03: Add in POST/UPDATE request to JSON server to update the according record given a uuid
+C04: Add in POST/UPDATE request to JSON server to update the according record given a uuid
-C04: Implement a proper login form
+C05: Implement a proper login form
 C05: ...